If your brand name is telling an inappropriate story—possibly even offending or angering people in your audience—would you want to change it?

 David Treuer, an Ojibwe from the Leech Lake Reservation in Minnesota, took to the New York Times op-ed page to protest.
 The aim of Snyder’s foundation, wrote Treuer, “is to buy enough good will so the name doesn’t seem so bad, and if some American Indians — in the racial logic of so-called post-racial America, ‘some’ can stand in for ‘all’ — accept Mr. Snyder’s charity, then protest will look like hypocrisy.”

 The Cleveland Indians controversy has centered on the team mascot, “Chief Wahoo.”
 On Cleveland’s opening day, April 4, Cleveland lawyer Peter Pattakos, who blogs at Cleveland Frowns, took a photo of Indians fan Pedro Rodriguez (“who is not a Native American,” Pattakos notes) talking with Robert Roche, “a Chiricahua Apache tribe member, AIM member, Executive Director of the American Indian Education Center in Parma, Ohio.”
-The photo quickly circulated online, and one astute observer noticed a striking coincidence.
+The photo circulated online, and political cartoonist Lalo Alcarez quickly noticed a resemblance to an editorial cartoon he’d drawn in 2002.

 Cleveland’s baseball team was called the Forest Citys, the Blues, the Spiders, the Infants (!), the Lake Shores, the Bluebirds, and the Naps (after star player and captain Napoleon “Nap” Lajoie) before being renamed the Indians in 1915.
 Chief Wahoo was created in 1947 by a 17-year-old draftsman, Walter Goldbach, who’d been commissioned to draw a mascot that “would convey a spirit of pure joy and unbridled enthusiasm.”
 The Chief Wahoo name was dreamed up by sportswriters.
 “To many if not most Clevelanders,” Pattakos wrote in the Cleveland Scene in 2012, “Chief Wahoo has never represented a race of people at all, but a benevolent symbol of the magic of those first trips to the ballpark: a smiling, slugging alien angel of joy.”